-Contact College of Engineering and Computing or call Monica Paneque at (954) 262-2002.
+Contact The College of Engineering & Computing or call Alina Silva at (954) 262-2002.

 The Nova Southeastern University H. Wayne Huizenga College of Business and Entrepreneurship supports community activities by engaging faculty, staff and students in addressing concerns and issues that affect the communities in south Florida businesses as well as the world.

 e-mail email@example.com or call Terrell Manyak at (954) 262-8091.

 NSU's Mailman Segal Center for Human Development (MSC) is a multidisciplinary demonstration and professional training center for education, research, and the advancement of knowledge in early childhood, parenting, and autism across the life span.
 Through our community outreach activities, theoretical concepts are demonstrated and translated into meaningful teaching practices for professionals and provide supports to early childhood centers in high-risk communities.

 Contact the Mailman Segal Center or call Jamie Mayersohn at (954) 262-7113.

 College of Natural Science and Oceanography or call Alcee (Jody) Hastings at (954) 262-3663.